Zdzisław Krasnodębski

-Zdzisław Krasnodębski, alias Król (10 July 1904 in Wola Osowińska – 3 July 1980 in Toronto) was a Polish pilot and the founder and commander of No. 303 Polish Fighter Squadron, and the leader of the 1st Fighter Group.
+Zdzisław Krasnodębski, alias Król (10 July 1904 – 3 July 1980) was a Polish pilot and the founder and commander of No. 303 Polish Fighter Squadron, and the leader of the 1st Fighter Group.

 Early life and career

-After schooling in Siedlce, Łomża and Warszawa in Poland, he began his military service at the age of 16 in the Warsaw 201 Infantry Regiment in 1920 as a volunteer during the Polish-Soviet War.
+Krasnodębski was born on 10 July 1904 in Wola Osowińska.
+After schooling in Siedlce, Łomża and Warsaw in Poland, he began his military service at the age of 16 in the Warsaw 201 Infantry Regiment in 1920 as a volunteer during the Polish-Soviet War.
 After leaving military service he joined Cadets Corp No. 1 in Lwów, where he passed matura (high school graduation certificate).
 After graduation, he was accepted to the Officer's Flight School in Grudziądz, which was subsequently relocated to Dęblin.

 Krasnodębski graduated on 15 August 1928 as a Second Lieutenant observer and joined the 1st Flight Regiment in Warsaw.
 In Spring 1929 he completed his basic flight training in Dęblin.
 In May 1930 he completed advanced flight training in the 2nd Flight Regiment fighter wing in Kraków.
 Eventually he was assigned to Tadeusz Kościuszko 111th Fighter Squadron of the 1st Flight Regiment in Warsaw.

 Krasnodębski continued his career in the Warsaw regiment, spending a few years as second lieutenant, and later as a unit commander, actively participating in his unit's actions.
 In October 1933 he was among the pilots of the 111th visiting Bucharest.
 In May 1935, he was a member of delegation of the 1st Flight Regiment to Marshal Józef Piłsudski's funeral.
 Five months later, as Lieutenant, Krasnodębski participated in a fighter pilot competition in Grudziądz.

 In November 1935, Krasnodębski assumed command of the 111th Fighter Squadron.
 In the mid-1930s, Polish airspace was frequently violated by unauthorised foreign aircraft incursions.
 In 1936 Krasnodębski's squadron moved to the airfield at Sarny.
 Its pilots carried out numerous interception sorties in the Polesie region, where the Polish border was often crossed by Soviet Air Force reconnaissance aircraft.
 During one incident, Krasnodębski gave the order to shoot at one such aircraft, when the pilot ignored Polish radio calls.
 Lt.
 Witold Urbanowicz and Lt.
 Nałęcz were pilots participating in that event.